-When you start your clinical placement or employment, you will be assigned a practice assessor.
-They are crucial to your success, and they are chosen for their commitment to helping returning nurses.
+When you start your clinical placement or employment, you will be assigned a practice supervisor or assessor.
+They are crucial to your success, and they are chosen for their commitment to helping returning midwives.
 They'll support you to learn in placement by: